captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Do you?
 ---
 ## SHARON:
-I don't know...
+I don’t know…
 ---
 ## ROBYN:
-You said "everybody."
+You said “everybody.”
 ---
-So...don't you?
+So…don’t you?
 ---
 ## SHARON:
 I guess I do.